 If a couple cannot reach an agreement regarding property and debt division through negotiation, the court will step in and divide the property and debt at their request.
-At Hedahl & Radtke Family Law Center, we represent clients in property division disputes.
+At Hedahl & Radtke Family Law Center, our Fayetteville property division attorney represent clients in property division disputes.

 More questions on property division following a divorce?
 Contact us today!

 Marital property is defined as the property acquired during the marriage that still exists on the date of separation.
 It also includes all retirement benefits and vested or non-vested pensions obtained between the date of marriage and the date of separation.
 Both spouses share an equal right to marital property by presumption, and courts must determine how to equitably distribute this property in the case of a separation or divorce, considering any fairness factors presented by either party.